 Progression of Dupuytren’s Disease

 It is necessary to pay attention to the ring finger as well as the pinky finger during this time.
-Both these fingers are more likely to be affected by the progression of Dupuytren’s disease.
+That's because these are the two fingers most likely to be affected by Dupuytren’s disease.

-In the beginning phases of Dupuytren’s disease, the lumps in the palm may burn and patients may even report slight pain.
-Doctors believe it develops when the nerves in the hand become compressed.
+In the beginning phases of Dupuytren’s disease, these lumps may burn and even cause slight pain.
+Doctors believe this occurs when the nerves in the hand are compressed.

-This is the phase where the condition begins to spread out towards the fingers.
-This spreading results in a cord like structure.
+The next phase is when the disease actually begins to develop and symptoms begin to spread out towards the fingers.
+This spreading results in a cord-like structure taking over.

 The myofibroblasts that were previously formed begin to align and arrange themselves along the nodules that developed before.
 This is the make of break point of the disease disease since some nodules only stay for a few weeks before disappearing.
 However, in more severe cases, the disease will progress to the next stage and they will worsen.
 It is very important to seek help at this stage, otherwise you may experience much more discomfort.

 The last phase of Dupuytren’s disease is characterized by being able to feel their contractures in the hand.
 The cord formed in the first stage will gradually become tighter.
 This causes the fingers to pull inwards, which may be the first appearance of a serious problem.

 Additionally, the myofibroblasts and nodular tissue disappear, leaving only a thick layer of collagen.
 These layers of collagen ultimately limit finger movement until the person is unable to move their hand and perform daily activities.

 Although Dupuytren’s disease has various stages, studies show that not all cases of this disease are progressive.
 In fact, around 75% of the cases don't even reach the residual phase.
 With proper care, the disease can remain as-is without causing any harm to the patient.